benhook1013/space-game/PLAYTEST_CHECKLIST.md

 # Manual Playtest Checklist

-- [ ] Game loads on mobile and desktop
+- [ ] Game loads on mobile and desktop browsers
+- [ ] Touch and keyboard controls move the player
-- [ ] Core gameplay: movement, upgrades, main loop
+- [ ] Player can shoot and destroy a basic enemy
-- [ ] Saving and loading works
+- [ ] Asteroids spawn randomly and can be mined for score
+- [ ] Game states transition: menu → playing → game over → restart
-- [ ] Upgrade system functions
+- [ ] Parallax starfield renders behind gameplay
-- [ ] Multiplayer join and sync
+- [ ] Sound effects play and can be muted
+- [ ] Local high score persists between sessions
-- [ ] PWA installability
+- [ ] PWA installability and offline play after initial load
 - [ ] Performance acceptable on target devices